CloudHealth/cht_api_guide/_metrics/about-metrics-api.md

   - name:
     content:
 content_markdown: |-
-  The Metrics API allows REST-based access to performance metrics, such as CPU, Memory, and Disk for AWS and Azure assets.
+  The Metrics API allows REST-based access to performance metrics, such as CPU, Memory, and Disk for AWS assets.

   The Metrics API allows you to read and write various performance metrics at this endpoint.
   ```